-Bacon Wrapped Jalapeno Poppers are the perfect snack and appetizer!
+Grilled Bacon Wrapped Jalapeno Poppers are the perfect snack or game day appetizer!
 Fresh jalapenos are stuffed with a mixture of cheeses and seasoning and wrapped in smoky bacon and cooked on the barbecue until tender.

 How to Make Bacon Wrapped Jalapeno Poppers

-When cutting jalapenos, I very strongly suggest wearing gloves as the oils in the peppers can really affect (and burn) your skin if you’re cutting several peppers.
+When cutting several jalapenos, please please please wear gloves.
+The oils in the peppers can really affect (and burn) your skin if you’re cutting several peppers.

 Here are some of my other favorite recipes with a spicy kick of jalapenos: